Caspar Wistar (physician): Career

 Upon his return to the U.S. in January 1787, he entered on the practice of his profession in Philadelphia, where he was at once appointed one of the physicians to the Philadelphia Dispensary.

+On October 5, 1787, Wistar and Timothy Matlack presented a probable dinosaur metatarsal discovered in Late Cretaceous rocks near Woodbury Creek as "a large thigh bone" to the American Philosophical Society in Philadelphia, Pennsylvania.

 He was professor of chemistry and the institutes of medicine in the College of Philadelphia from 1789 till 1792, when the faculty of that institution united with the medical department of the University of Pennsylvania, of which he was adjunct professor of anatomy, midwifery, and surgery until 1808.
 In that year, on the death of his associate, Dr. William Shippen Jr., he was given the chair of anatomy, which he retained until his death.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1803.

 For his teaching at the University of Pennsylvania, he developed a set of anatomical models—human remains preserved by injecting them with wax—to assist with the teaching of anatomy.
 He published A System of Anatomy in two volumes from 1811 to 1814.
 His fame attracted students to his lectures, and he was largely the means of establishing the reputation of the school.
 Meanwhile, he was chosen physician to the Pennsylvania Hospital, where he remained until 1810.
 His reputation as an anatomist was increased by his description of the posterior portion of the ethmoid bone with the triangular bones attached, which received universal recognition as an original treatment of the subject.